 Asking a job prospect for their salary history has also been identified as a factor in employment salary discrimination for women and minority candidates.
 Although, when factors such as education level, type of work, experience, and job tenure are taken into account, this gap narrows considerably.

-What Is a Salary History?
+What Is a Salary History

 For example, a salary history item should provide the following information:

-Employer: J.C.
+- Employer: J.C.
 Smith and Associates

 Articles proliferate online about how an applicant can respond to this request without providing your requested information.
 As an employer, you need to decide how important having the information is in your selection process.

 Many good candidates feel that it is a violation of their privacy and that providing the information puts them at a distinct disadvantage in a salary negotiation.
-So, asking for a salary history may alienate people you want to hire.
+So, asking for a salary history may alienate some people you want to hire.

-- The information tells the manager if he can afford to hire the applicant.
+The salary history information tells the hiring manager if they can afford you.
 If the applicant’s current salary, benefits, and total compensation surpass what is available within the budgeted salary range, the information saves the employer and the applicant time and energy.
 Additionally, the employer assumes that you expect a raise if you change employers, so this information tells the manager if they can afford to meet your expectations.

-- Employers assume that your current or former employers did their homework about your compensation package.
+Employers assume that your current or former employers did their homework about your compensation package.
 This compensation package tells the prospective employer about how your employer valued your services, the market in which their jobs are competing, and what they will need to pay to attract you to their employment.